-When it comes to a long-term partner's finances, women may be more choosy than men, according to a June 2013 survey from freecreditscore.com.
+When it comes to a long-term partner’s finances and credit scores, women may be more choosey than men

 Women were also more likely to say that a variety of financial failings (spending beyond one’s means, having debt and avoiding conversations about finances) were unattractive, while men were more likely to let those things slide.

 Those searching for Mr. or Mrs. Right can also expect a discussion about credit to come up early in the relationship, the survey found.
 Twenty-one percent of the survey’s respondents said they typically discuss credit scores before officially entering into a long-term relationship, while 39 percent say they do so within the first year of dating.

 The online survey of 1,000 adults took place June 12-17, 2013 and has a margin of error of plus or minus 3.1 percentage points.